conda-incubator/conda-store/docusaurus-docs/community/design/user-personas.md

 At a high-level, there are two key user groups:

 - **General user:** Create, edit, use environments for their day-to-day work
-- **Admin-type user:** In addition to the general use-case mentioned above, admin-type users also **setup** conda-store for their team, create various namespaces, add/update users and their permissions, set default packages/versions for their team, etc.
+- **Admin user:** In addition to the general use-case mentioned above, admin users also **setup** conda-store for their team, create various namespaces, add/update users and their permissions, set default packages/versions for their team, etc.

 ## User personas 🙋🏽‍♀️